In this guide we’ll look at the best TIG welders.

 What is a TIG welder used for?

 TIG welders are good for most metal welding providing you use the correct rod.
-They are particularly good for welding two different metals together whereas some welders can only work with the same metal.
+They are particularly good for welding two different metals together whereas other welders can only work with the same metal.
 You can weld most metals with a TIG welder, but it is worth double checking your metal before you start.

-How to use a TIG welder?
+How do I use a TIG welder?

 Prepare your pieces on a welding table.
 Clamp your pieces so they stay securely in place while you weld.